SwiftyKit/SwiftyFloatingView/README.md

 ## Overview

-SwiftyTextView is a view on top of all views. you can have navigation controller, Tabbar contoller or anything. it goes on top of everyview and will be presented everywhere.
+SwiftyFloatingView is a view on top of all views. you can have navigation controller, Tabbar contoller or anything. it goes on top of everyview and will be presented everywhere.

 ![enter image description here](./Images/screenshot.gif)